Instructional Design for New Designers

 - The best testing pattern for any course.

-- How to build a variety of methods into your courses.
+- How to incorporate a variety of methods into the training.

 - 12 guidelines for selecting the most appropriate methods.